marciof/Eon/specification/specification.md

 (reference value)
 ```

-Creates a new reference to a value.
+A function that creates a new reference to a value.

 If less or more than one argument is passed, it returns the result of `(debug 'parameter-mismatch)`.